-Most medical schools look at experience in the medical field in addition to GPA and MCAT scores.
-Therefore, students should actively pursue jobs or volunteer work in the medical field prior to application to medical schools beginning in the freshman year.
-Also, most medical schools strongly recommend a course in information technology or a college-level computer course.
+Most medical science schools look at experience in the medical field in addition to GPA and MCAT (DAT, GRE) scores.
+Therefore, beginning in the freshman year, students should actively pursue jobs or volunteer work in the medical field prior to application to medical, dental, physical therapy, chiropractic, or physician's assistant schools.